a7med3yad/a7med3yad/README.md

 ### Most Used Languages (by Number of Repositories)

-> This small script uses the GitHub API to count how many repositories use each main language,
+> This script uses the GitHub API to count how many repositories use each language,
-> then ranks them from most used → least used **by repo count** (not by bytes of code).
+> then ranks them automatically from most used → least used (based on number of projects, not code size).
 ```js
 async function getLangStats(username) {
   const repos = await fetch(`https://api.github.com/users/${username}/repos`)